dutchalphaa/BMware-DMK/README.md

 # Planning

-1. SQL injection prevention, Automatically escape all the variables on the Query objects, to prevent any form of SQL injections
-2. Migration support, make migration a thing that is easy to do
+1. Migration support, make migration a thing that is easy to do
-3. Schema support, make a standard schema definition that can be automatically transformed into a Create migration
+2. Schema support, make a standard schema definition that can be automatically transformed into a Create migration
-4. CLI tool, a cli tool to make migrations easier.
+3. CLI tool, a cli tool to make migrations easier.

 any and all suggestions are welcome.